mstocco/mariostoc.co/content/traininglog/20220424-ironman2022-18weeksout.md

 Funny enough, the ache in my lumbar was not noticed at the end of the ride.

 I had one bottle with 90g of lemonade and one bottle of plain water with me for the workout.
-Might have got through half of each bottle and learned that working when more horizontal means a greater chance fluid in the gut trying to come back up.
+Might have got through half of each bottle and learned that working when horizontal means a greater chance of gut fluid trying to come back up.